JimHaughwout/readme/README.md

 README
 ======

-This is the GitHub account I used while working at Cmed Group.
-It has now public repositories.
+This is the GitHub account I use for work in enterprise software.

-At Cmed we used GitHub primarily for our iOS apps development.
+The only public repos and commits are related either to open sourcing of APIs or contributions to other open repos